Skip to main content

 • Creator transfer — Allow vault creators to transfer ownership to another address.

-• Configurable parameters — Open up additional vault settings (min deposit amount, period duration, etc.) for creator customization.
+• Configurable parameters — Open up additional vault settings (min deposit amount, period duration, reserve margin, etc.) for creator customization.

 • Enhanced analytics — Richer performance dashboards and LP reporting for permissionless vaults.